Kayaking near Seattle

 Where to Kayak Near Seattle and Bellevue

 Lake Washington offers many opportunities for kayaking, with parks and access points positioned around the lake and adjacent to cities like Bellevue, Kirkland, Kenmore, and Renton.
-Popular places to kayak on Lake Washington include Seward Park, Union Bay, Meydenbauer Bay Park, Enatai Beach Park, and the Mercer Slough.
+Popular places to kayak on Lake Washington include Seward Park, Union Bay, REI Co-op Kayak Rentals at Meydenbauer Beach Park, REI Co-op Kayak Rentals at Enatai Beach Park, and the Mercer Slough.
 Advanced kayakers like to take on the endurance paddle around Mercer Island in the middle of Lake Washington.

 Other Seattle Kayak Locations